-So, we going to take a closer look at the classic carol, O Come All Ye Faithful this morning, so that when we're finished digging into it, we're really going to be able to sing it like we mean it.
+So, this morning we going to take a closer look at the classic carol, O Come All Ye Faithful, and when we're finished digging into it, we're really going to be able to sing it like we mean it.

 Amen?!